VijayendraNayak/Book-review/Readme.md

 ## ✨ Features

-- **User Management**: Registration, authentication, and role-based access control
+- **User Management**: Registration, authentication with JWT tokens, and role-based access control
 - **Book Management**: CRUD operations for books with author and genre associations
 - **Review System**: Users can write and manage reviews for books
 - **Rating System**: Star-based rating system for books